 Many people will surely pass through residential areas, so there’ll be a lot of houses.
 They may want to pray a general blessing over all of them but may be prompted to stop at one specific and pray for that household.
 You may pray for specific groups of people that you’ll be passing by – students, elderly or disabled.

 But really we want people to shape that mile according to their relationship with Jesus.
 Even if we had a 100 people doing a mile on the same day in the same city we would get 100 different testimonies.
 Every prayer walk is different, even if done in the same area, because it’s God who leads.

-Where are you going to do your mile on Saturday?
+Where are you going to do your mile?

 In fact, I’m going to speak at an event in London that day.
 So I’m going to do a mile on my way home from the station in Manchester.